Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Discussion and conclusions

-Lastly, we have considered the effects of catastrophic photo-$z$ uncertainties for our dark energy constraints, whereby the errors associated with the redshift estimation of galaxies is no longer Gaussian.
-We inject a $5\%$ level of contamination by catastrophic photo-$z$ errors, randomly distributed across all redshifts, caused by the Lyman-$\alpha$ line being confused with the Balmer and D4000 breaks.
+Lastly, we have considered the effects of catastrophic photo-$z$ uncertainties for our dark energy constraints, where the errors associated with the redshift estimation of galaxies is no longer Gaussian.
+We injected a $5\%$ level of contamination by catastrophic photo-$z$ errors, randomly distributed across all redshifts, caused by the Lyman-$\alpha$ line being confused with the Balmer and D4000 breaks.

-If such a contamination is unaccounted for in the modelling, we find that a full 3$\times$2pt analysis using a single tomographic bin would return measurements of $(w_{0}, w_{a})$ that are in tension with the fiducial $\Lambda$CDM cosmology at $\sim3\,\sigma$.
-For a 5- or 10-bin analysis with equipopulated bins, we find that the $(w_{0}, w_{a})$ constraints are in extreme tension with $\Lambda$CDM at $>5\,\sigma$, and there are sharp and discontinuous features in the posterior distribution.
-This result reaffirms the necessity to minimise the presence of these catastrophic redshift uncertainties, and to develop techniques that model their effects in the cosmological signal, the covariance and even the nature of the likelihood distribution.
+If such a contamination is unaccounted for in the modelling, we find that a full 3$\times$2pt analysis using a single tomographic bin would return measurements of $(w_{0}, w_{a})$ that are in tension with the fiducial $\Lambda$CDM cosmology at $\sim2\,\sigma$.
+For a five- or ten-bin analysis with equipopulated bins, we find that the $(w_{0}, w_{a})$ constraints are in considerable tension with $\Lambda$CDM at $\gtrsim3\,\sigma$ and there are sharp features in the posterior distribution.
+This result reaffirms the necessity to minimise the presence of these catastrophic redshift uncertainties, and to develop techniques that model their effects in the cosmological signal, the covariance, and even the nature of the likelihood distribution.

 \begin{appendix}